Nioctine Recovery Resources

 recovery program of Alcoholics Anonymous.
 Their web site has a

-meeting locator by state or country and online information in English and five other languages.
+meeting locator by state or country and online information in English and fifteen languages.

 Quit Smoking Guide (wholesalecentral.com/n-quit-smoking-guide.html)